-While she was still in law school, Dahal started writing legal columns for the second largest newspaper of Nepal.
+While she was still in law school, Dahal started writing legal news and features for the second largest newspaper of Nepal.
 She was also wrote a regular column, which she called “Legalese,” for a prominent English language weekly newspaper.

 Dahal is one of the few female journalists covering political and legal issues in her homeland and competes with male journalists for stories.
 “Being a law graduate I covered legal issues and I also wrote analysis about the functioning of judiciary and the transitional justice system, including human rights,” she said.

 For the BBC’s 100 Women series, Binita got an exclusive interview with the first female chief justice of Nepal, Sushila Karki.
 She also broke a story about a parliamentarian who murdered a villager in eastern Nepal over a family dispute.